Malekpour99/handouts/Docker/docker.md

 # Load an image from a tar archive or STDIN
 docker load -i <file>

+# creating an image from container
+docker commit <container>

+# For moving images use 'save/load' commands!
+# For moving containers file-system use 'export/import' commands!

 # building a custom image from DockerFile
 docker build -t <image-name>:<version> -f <DockerFile>
 # only use small-letters for image name